 During her career Jordan authored twenty eight books, and published numerous short stories in The Washington Post, The New York Times, and Partisan Review.
 By 1967 Jordan was an instructor at the City College in New York.
 She later taught at Sarah Lawrence College in New York, and in 1989 she became a Professor of African American Studies at the University of California at Berkley where she founded and directed the Poetry for the People Program.
 Jordan received numerous awards and honors, including a Rockefeller Grant and National Endowment for the Arts Fellowship.

-On June 14, 2002, June Meyer Jordan succumbed to breast cancer at her home in Berkley, California.
+On June 14, 2002, June Meyer Jordan succumbed to breast cancer at her home in Berkeley, California.
+She was 65.
 Her twenty-eighth book and seventh collection of political essays, Some of Us Did Not Die was published posthumously.